+However, you can convert your IRA into gold as an alternative way to protect your retirement savings from creditors.
+Converting your IRA into gold is a great way to ensure that your retirement savings are safe and secure.
 No one expects them to demand it, but it happens all the time.
 You spend your life working hard to get your retirement savings and you don't want to lose them in a lawsuit.
 Fortunately, you can keep your retirement accounts protected if you stay proactive.

 At Blake Harris Law, our experienced asset protection lawyers aim to help you protect your assets from lawsuits.
 Next, we explain the federal protection law that governs the different types of retirement accounts.
 Read on to learn if you need to take any steps to protect your individual retirement account.
 The ruling did not specify an exact number, so individual judges can use their best discretion when determining excess funding.

 Average employed people don't usually exceed the creditor protection laws of IRAs, although business owners do.
 If your company is at greater risk of filing lawsuits, you should consider hiring a financial planner or lawyer to discuss your options.
 Medical institutions are an excellent example, although almost all companies risk filing lawsuits.
 If someone slips and falls in your tent or runs away, they could sue.

 Even companies that are fully online risk filing lawsuits for non-compliance with the ADA if their websites don't meet digital accessibility standards.
 The most common type of lawsuit affecting retirement accounts comes from unpaid tax debts with the Internal Revenue Service (IRS), which violates the Internal Revenue Code.
 If a person or company files for bankruptcy, the judicial creditor can request the funds due a few months after the debtor comes forward.
 The debtor of the judgment could lose some retirement assets, depending on the state, sums deposited, inherited IRAs, and more.

 State laws generally try to protect people from losing all the funds in their retirement accounts because of a lawsuit.
 For example, California dictates that the court cannot grant creditors in judgment (or anyone filing the lawsuit) funds from a retirement account that generate unreasonable living standards.
 The safest states to protect IRA funds are Arizona, Texas and Washington.
 Arizona state laws only allow a judicial creditor to request retirement funds during bankruptcy starting with the last 120 days of contributions, which means that all of the above have 100% legal protection.

 Other states, such as New Hampshire and New Mexico, offer no regulation that protects retirement assets from judicial creditors.
 In such areas, the debtor of the judgment must rely on federal bankruptcy law and other previous mandates to stay protected from creditors.
 Some people may choose an individual retirement annuity, a traditional IRA, an accumulated IRA, a Roth IRA, a simplified employee pension plan (SEP) or a simple IRA, depending on their retirement planning needs and what their employer sponsors.
-For example, simple IRAs allow employees and business owners to contribute to the same retirement fund account. .
+For example, simple IRAs allow employees and business owners to contribute to the same retirement fund account.

+Accumulated IRAs allow you to transfer IRA assets from the sponsorship of a previous employer to a new retirement plan.
 A pension plan provides retirement income that the employer funds.
 Each type of IRA has different levels of protection against lawsuits.
 Inherited IRAs and accrued benefits usually offer the least protection to creditors, while a regular Roth IRA includes more federal and state protection.